Psychiatrists in Tinley Park, IL

 Serves Area

 All patients are ideal to us.
 They come with a unique set of circumstances that require individualized treatment plans.
-The treatment will consist of medication management (if required), and psychotherapy.
+We offer medication management and psychotherapy.
 The goal is to return the individual to a healthier self in mind and body.
-I can offer comprehensive care consisting of psychiatric medication management in collaboration with your other treating providers.

 All patients are ideal to us.
 They come with a unique set of circumstances that require individualized treatment plans.
-The treatment will consist of medication management (if required), and psychotherapy.
+We offer medication management and psychotherapy.
 The goal is to return the individual to a healthier self in mind and body.
-I can offer comprehensive care consisting of psychiatric medication management in collaboration with your other treating providers.

 I am a state-licensed and nationally board-certified physician associate who forms strong therapeutic alliances with patients in order to provide high-quality, culturally competent care.
 I offer psychiatric evaluations and medication support using innovative modalities designed to diagnose and treat a variety of challenges.
 In addition to medication management, I specialize in the administration of psychedelic therapy (Spravato) for patients suffering from treatment-resistant depression.
 I also offer evaluations for transcranial magnetic stimulation (TMS) for those struggling with depression, OCD, anxious depression, and more.